Interview with Koketso Moeti

 Not only is she creating opportunities from the community in which she works, but she is also empowering herself to become and better and stronger leader within the community.
 Though being chosen as a member of a South African program called Activate!, Koketso is taking hands with young South Africans who have the same passions as her to change South Africa and empowering themselves to do so.

 Dominique Roberts is a Safeworld Student Writer.
-She is studying Psychology in South Africa and plans to specialise in Child Psychology.
+She is studying Psychology in South Africa.

 "I was born and have lived in South Africa my entire life.
 Despite the many challenges we as a country face, my heart definitely lies in Africa...

-I plan to specialize in Child Psychiatry.
+I plan to do my Masters and then specialize in trauma psychology (specifically childhood trauma).
 My love for children has been intensified by volunteering at a pre-school situated in a disadvantaged farming community...

 Another ambition in my life is to help women...
 The social injustices and abuse they suffer have become “real” to me through getting to know many incredible women who have had firsthand experience with this type of abuse.
 I have seen the impact it has had on their lives, and want to stop gender based injustice for good."